-The consistency of the TL and adjoint operators can be tested by setting ldmwave_test = .true. in the NAMMWAVE namelist in the SCRIPTS/GEN/ifsmin script.
+The consistency of the TL and adjoint operators can be tested by setting ldmwave_test = .true. in the NAMMWAVE namelist.
 This causes IFS/MWAVE/mwave_obsop_test to be called during the minimisation with the real TL input values for each observation.
 The results of the test are written to the IFS logfiles, prefixed by 'MWAVE_OBSOP_TEST AD:'.
 The first number gives the TL / AD inaccuracy in multiples of machine precision.
 Typically this should be substantially less than 100 but it will go over 1000 for a few observations.